GSA seeks to transfer of Nobska Lighthouse in Woods Hole, Massachusetts to agency or nonprofit

 Letters of interest should include:

-Eligible entities that submit a letter of interest will be sent an application from the NPS and given an opportunity to inspect the property.
+Eligible entities that submit a letter of interest will be sent an application from the National Park Service (NPS), and given an opportunity to inspect the property.
 Building inspectors and/or contractors may accompany the applicant on the inspection.
 The application is due within 90 days from the date of the site inspection.

-NPS will review all applications and may recommend one applicant to receive the property.
-If a recommendation is made, GSA will complete the conveyance to the selected entity with a Quitclaim Deed.
+The NPS will review all applications submitted and may recommend a steward to receive the property.
+If a recommendation is made, the General Services Administration (GSA) will complete the conveyance to the selected steward with a Quitclaim Deed.
 Pursuant to Section 305106 of the NHLPA, the property will be sold if it is not transferred to a public body or non-profit organization.

 Letters of interest should be directed to: